jmo55/ossec/README.md

 For **Manual** Installation on Debian:

 OSSEC requires gcc, libc, and other libraries.
-I am using postgresql and libpq-dev provides the library and headers for it.
+I used postgresql and libpq-dev provides the library and headers for it.
 You can install all these packages with the following command/s:
 ```cmd
 apt-get install build-essential gcc make libpcre2-dev zlib1g-dev libssl-dev libsystemd-dev libpq-dev
 ```